All Day Allergy

-Ask a doctor or pharmacist if it is safe for you to take this medicine if you have any medical conditions.
+Ask a doctor or pharmacist if it is safe for you to take All Day Allergy if you have any medical conditions.

 It is not known whether All Day Allergy will harm an unborn baby.
 Ask a doctor before using this medicine if you are pregnant.

 It is not known whether cetirizine passes into breast milk or if it could harm a nursing baby.
 Ask a doctor before using this medicine if you are breast-feeding a baby.

 Use exactly as directed on the label, or as prescribed by your doctor.
 Do not use in larger or smaller amounts or for longer than recommended.

 Older adults may need to take a lower than normal dose.
 Follow your doctor's instructions.

 You may take this medication with or without food.

 The chewable tablet must be chewed before you swallow it.

 Do not swallow the dissolving tablet whole.
 Allow it to dissolve in your mouth without chewing.
 Swallow several times as the tablet dissolves.
 If desired, you may drink liquid to help swallow the dissolved tablet.